 Christmas at home or on the beach?

 We always have family Christmas at my mum’s house.
 India’s two cousins are around the same age and they all have their stockings in the morning which is really beautiful, just so lovely to see.
 My sister was in the National Youth Choir so we have her CD playing on repeat with Christmas songs, big log fires and bucks fizz in the morning.
-My mum is so lazy now with the cooking my brother has to do it!
+My mum is so lazy now with the cooking so my brother has to do it!
 We’ll all chip in.
-It’s a great, I do love Christmas.
+It’s great, I do love Christmas.

 Need some childcare this festive season?
-Join Binky and 75,000+ other parents using bubble to find recommended babysitters and nannies on demand.
-Create your free bubble account here!
+Join Binky and 75,000+ other parents using Bubble to find recommended babysitters and nannies on demand.
+Create your free Bubble account here!